icopy-site/awesome/docs/awesome/awesome-graphql.md

 - [graphql-compose](https://github.com/graphql-compose/graphql-compose) - Tool which allows you to construct flexible graphql schema from different data sources via plugins.
 - [graphql-modules](https://github.com/Urigo/graphql-modules) - Separate GraphQL server into smaller, reusable parts by modules or features.
 - [graphql-shield](https://github.com/maticzav/graphql-shield) - A library that helps creating a permission layer for a graphql api.
+- [graphql-shield-generator](https://github.com/omar-dulaimi/graphql-shield-generator) - Emits a GraphQL Shield from your GraphQL schema.
 - [graphqlgate](https://github.com/oslabs-beta/GraphQL-Gate) - A GraphQL rate-limiting library with query complexity analysis for Node.js
 - [graphql-let](https://github.com/piglovesyou/graphql-let) - A webpack loader to import type-protected codegen results directly from GraphQL documents
 - [graphql-config](https://github.com/kamilkisiela/graphql-config) - One configuration for all your GraphQL tools (supported by most tools, editors & IDEs).